-(3) Determine the interactive effect of soil moisture and temperature on soil N availability from surface-applied cover crop residues.
+(2) Determine the interactive effect of moisture and temperature on C and N mineralization from surface-applied cover crop residues.
 I hypothesize that soil N availability from surface-applied cover crop residue decomposition will increase with increasing soil moisture and temperature.

 Winter cover crops play a critical role in nitrogen (N) management, both as N scavenger while growing and as N supplier to the succeeding main crop while decomposing.
 Many farmers believe non-legume cover crops immobilize soil N and make it less available to the main crop, while legume cover crops supply N to the main crop during decomposition.
 However, they often do not know how much N is being immobilized or released by their cover crops.
 Farmers, therefore, find it very difficult to manage N for the succeeding main crop.
-Although few decision support tools such as Cover Crop Nitrogen Calculator are available, they often do not accurately predict soil N availability from surface-mulched residues.
-In this project, I propose to assess the performance of winter cover crops in the mid-Atlantic US, their impact on soil N scavenging, soil N availability, and no-till corn yields, and improve the performance of existing tools in predicting soil N availability from surface-mulched residues in no-till corn (Zea mays L.) systems.
+Although few decision support tools such as Cover Crop Nitrogen Calculator are available, they often do not accurately predict soil N availability from surface-mulched residues because moisture and temperature greatly fluctuates in surface residues.
+In this project, I propose to assess the performance of model in predicting decomposition and subsequently, N release from surface residues using controlled laboratory and field studies.
 This research will be conducted on 35-40 farms across mid-Atlantic US and laid out in strip corn plots with and without cover crops.
+Using the on-farm data, I will investigate the factors controlling cover crop decomposition.
 By the end of this project, farmers will benefit from an improved decision support tool, which they can use to adjust N fertilizer requirements and mange N effectively in cover crop based no-till corn systems.
 This will lead to increased adoption of cover crops and improved agricultural sustainability.

 Farmers and extension agents will be directly involved in this project.
 With the help of county extension agents, I will contact the farmer-collaborators with a project description and request for their participation.
 Farmers will manage both cover crops and the subsequent corn crop.
 Farmers will make all farm management decisions including cover crop species, planting and termination methods/timings, fertilization, and irrigation.
 Growers will be required to either not plant a cover crop in the no cover crop control strips or spray with a herbicide ~10 days after planting.
 Since we will not dictate farmers’ management, this experiment will permit us to examine the short-term benefits of cover crops under a wide range of soil types, climatic conditions, and management practices.
 If required, assistance will be provided to farmers in developing the no cover crop strips (i.e., transport UTV mounted herbicide sprayer for cover crop termination).

-Objective 2 will be addressed by conducting residue litter bag studies in which the amount of cover crop biomass and N remaining in the litter bags will be tracked over time.
+Using residue litter bag studies, the proportion of cover crop biomass and N remaining in the litter bags will be tracked over time.
 The dimension of each litter bag is 60 by 26 cm.
 I will prepare residue litter bags using the fresh biomass sampled from each subplot.
 There will be two sets of six litter bags to examine decomposition kinetics of cover crop surface residues in each subplot.
 Fresh weight of cover crop biomass will be evenly distributed within the litter bags.
 Out of six bags, one bag will be sampled on the same day as termination.
 The remaining five bags will be deployed on the soil surface in between corn rows using landscape staples.
 The leftover litter bags will be retrieved over time after 2, 2, 3, 4, and 4 weeks of termination to determine mass loss on an ash-free basis.
 Upon retrieval, the litter bags along with biomass will be oven-dried at 60°C for two weeks, and the dry weight recorded.
 The oven-dried biomass will then be ground and a subsample will be analyzed for C and N concentrations using a CN elemental analyzer (Leco TruMac CN, St. Joseph, MI).
 Data on cover crop biomass and C and N content will be used to fit cover crop decay and N release curves for each site.

 Education & Outreach Activities and Participation Summary